5l1v3r1/ATM_Fraud_Analysis/README.md

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-==-=-=-=-=-=-=-=-=-===--=-=-=-=-=-=

-NOT:     ATM theift is a Federal Crime and the Government doesn't like
+NOT:     ATM theft is a Federal Crime.
+I'm not responsible
-         there funds fucked with.
-The author does not, DOES NOT bare responsiblity for the misuse of the information, if you are able to commit any of the crimes listed then your able to be responsible for your own actions.
+         for the misuse of the information, if you are able to commit any of the crimes listed then your able to be responsible for your own actions.
+If catching listed methods do not work for you, I'm still not responsible for anything.

                                                      Haroon
                                                     +=======+